 Here is a link to our Logbook for all grade levels

 Science Fair Project Logbook

-- Parents of Elementary participants are asked to pick up their students by 12:30pm Parents of JR, IN, and SR students, can arrive at 2:30pm to pick-up their students at the doors to the Exhibit Hall inside the building.
+- Parents of participants are asked to pick up their students by 03:00 PM Parents can arrive at 2:30pm to pick-up their students at the doors to the Exhibit Hall inside the building.
 We will not allow students to leave the Exhibit Hall without a parent picking them up (without prior consent).

 - Students will be receiving a name tag and t-shirt that they will have to wear (along with a name tag) for the duration of the weekend.

 - Students will food allergies or other dietary considerations will be accommodated.

 - Lunch break will be at 11:20 AM.
 Kids will be provided pizza (cheese, pepperoni, or garden veggie) and juice.
 A snack will come later.

 - At 12:00, judging resumes until 3:00, at which point parents can pick up their kids.

 - Kids are encouraged to bring devices to occupy their time, as there will be a good bit of downtime.